Cycle of erosion: Description

-William Morris Davis, the originator of the model, divided it into stages whose transition is gradual.
-The model begins with an uplifted or to-be-uplifted landscape.
-Then Davis defined a youthful stage where river incision is the dominant process shaping the landscape.
+William Morris Davis, the originator of the model, divided it into stages whose transition is gradual similar to the human life i.e. Youth Stage, Mature Stage and Old Stage.
+The model begins with an uplifted sate of landscape.
+Then Davis defined a youthful stage where river incision or vertical erosion is the dominant process shaping the landscape.
 During the youthful stage height, differences between uplands and valley bottoms increase rapidly.
 The youthful stage is followed by a mature stage in which height differences between valley bottoms and uplands are at their greatest.
-In the mature stage, slope decline becomes a more important phenomenon, and uplands lose height more rapidly than rivers incise, effectively diminishing relief.
+In the mature stage, slope decline becomes a more important phenomenon as the lateral erosion dominates, and uplands lose height more rapidly than rivers incise, effectively diminishing relief.
 In the very latest stage, erosion has acted so long that the landscape, despite its original height, is reduced into a rolling lowland.
 That landscape of low relief is called a peneplain and may contain residual heights standing out from the general level.
 The peneplain can be uplifted, which starts a second erosion cycle.

 Davis acknowledged that a full cycle was a special case and that initial uplift was not necessarily rapid or followed by a prolonged period of quiescence.
 However, as Walther Penck pointed out, Davis and his followers usually used a rapid uplift and quiescence approach to explain landscapes.
 This means that the model, as understood by most, assumes rapid and episodic tectonic uplift.

 Another characteristic of the model is that slopes evolve by decline, with initially-steep slopes worn out by erosion forming successively-gentler slopes.
 Weaknesses of the model are that it is mostly theoretical and deductive in nature and it does not take into account the complexity of tectonic movements or climate change.
 The nature of surface processes is also poorly represented by the model.
 The model in its original form is intended to explain relief development in temperate landscapes in which erosion by running water is assumed to be of prime importance.
 Nevertheless, the cycle of erosion has been extended, with modifications, into arid, semi-arid, savanah, selva, glacial, coastal, karst and periglacial areas.
 Writing in 1950 Louis C. Peltier claimed the cycle of erosion in maritime and boreal climates were the only one that had not been described in detail.